bstnbuck/MST/README.md

 MST searches for large or old files and moves them to another drive (e.g. external hard disk) to avoid filling up your own

->**Not all functions are implemented yet!
+>**Windows OS is now supported by all functions!
+Not all functions are implemented yet!
 Right now MST is in an alpha stage.
   Attention!
 It is strongly discouraged to run with sudo rights	or run with system / program files**

 **Please report unchecked bugs via Issue!**

 ## Requirements
-* Go compiler (v1.14.4)
+* Go compiler (v1.15)

 ## Installation
 `git clone https://github.com/bstnbuck/MST.git`